-We propose to begin summer sampling in August 2015; winter sampling is occurring during December-March 2014-2017.
+We propose to begin summer sampling in either July 2014 or July 2015, and begin winter sampling in January 2015.
 All sampling will be completed by April 2017.
 The graduate student is expected to complete analysis and defend his dissertation by June 2018.